xircleag/migration_bundler/README.md

 ## Design & Implementation Details

-Monkey Butler was designed to deliver the following properties:
+Migration Bundler was designed to deliver the following properties:

 1. Provide a simple mechanism for integrating a unified schema into multiple codebases in parallel.
 1. Support straightforward bootstrapping of a database with the current schema.